 71.224 JAPANESE UNITS PROHIBITED: Japanese units may not enter the Australia box (EXCEPTION: Japanese bombing - 26.462).

-71.23 LEAVING THE AUSTRALIA BOX: Western Allied units in the Australia box may move, stage, sea transport, seaborne invade or redeploy onto the board.
-Western Allied ground units may move out of the Australia box onto a non-outback Australian hex adjacent to the southern edge of the board, provided this does not result in there being fewer ground factors in the Australia box than there are Japanese ground factors adjacent to the Australia box along the southern edge of the mapboard.
-Naval air units based on carriers in the Australia box may not stage onto the mapboard.
+71.23 LEAVING THE AUSTRALIA BOX: Western Allied units may leave the Australia box by moving, staging, sea transporting, seaborne invading or redeploying onto the mapboard, including by moving ground units into vacant Japanese-controlled hexes on the edge of the mapboard.
+Western Allied units may not leave the Australia box if this results in there being fewer Western Allied ground factors in the Australia box than there are Japanese ground factors adjacent to the Australia box along the western edge of the mapboard.

 71.24 AIR MISSIONS: Japanese air units may not fly missions into the Australia box (EXCEPTION: Japanese bombing - 26.462).
 Western Allied air units in the Australia box may not fly missions onto the mapboard.